 Bridge The Gap Between Barn Doors

-If you have used one of the aforementioned locks and yet there is still a little gap between the door and the wall or the double doors, then you could try to tack a rubber stick on one door.
-Using weather stripping can work because the flexible rubber comes in various sizes and colors and it won’t affect the visual appeal of the door.
+If you have used one of the locks mentioned above and yet there is still a little gap between the door and the wall or the double doors, then you could try to tack a rubber stick on one door.
+Using weather stripping can work because the flexible rubber comes in various sizes and colors and it will not affect the visual appeal of the door.

 Photo of the barn door is by MINDY JACOBS on Unsplash